KnicKnic/traefik_duckdns/README.md

 ## Additional steps (may be appropriate)
 1. ensure web traffic (https port 443, optionally http port 80) can get to your server
     1. http://portforward.com
-1. add more forwarding rules
+1. add / modify forwarding rules
+    1. if you just want to change `https://subdomain.duckdns.org` to point to your backend, modify rules/nginx.toml
+        1. replace `url = "http://nginx:80"` with your backend url
     1. copy and modify sample rules/nginx.toml into rules/copy.toml
         1. replace every instance of `nginx` with `copy` or some other word
         1. replace `url = "http://nginx:80"` with your backend url